Clifton Government Relations represents, consults with and trains nonprofit organizational clients and their staff, board and volunteers.

 If you would like to consult with us regarding our services, please contact Stewart Clifton at (615) 305-2946 or firstname.lastname@example.org.

 Stewart Clifton is an attorney and registered lobbyist with a practice focused exclusively on nonprofit organizations.
-He provides advocacy and/or monitoring services for several health, social welfare, equal justice and environmental groups, including;
+He provides advocacy and/or monitoring services for several health, social welfare, equal justice and environmental groups.
+See Our Clients for additional information.

 Stewart received a BA in political science from Vanderbilt and is also a graduate of Vanderbilt Law School.
 He has been a member of the Tennessee Bar since 1977.
 He has served as executive director, legal counsel and public policy director for Tennessee nonprofit groups, prior to establishing a government relations practice.